-Leadership Program Specialist, LeadingAge, Washington, DC
+Manager, Education & Leadership Programs, LeadingAge, Washington, DC

 BreAna draws on her Master’s in Management of Aging Services to contribute to all aspects of the content development of conference-based programming and online learning opportunities.
 In her role, she is primarily responsible for the day-to-day management of the organization’s leadership programs and related initiatives, including the coordination of all programmatic aspects of LeadingAge’s flagship leadership program, the Leadership Academy.

 Education Programs and Services Coordinator, LeadingAge, Washington, DC

 As the Education Programs and Services Coordinator, Jaia assists with the logistical and operational aspects of LeadingAge’s Leadership Academy program, as well as other leadership programming and engagement opportunities for c-suite/executive-level peer groups; including the day-to-day coordination of program data and related support systems/infrastructure.
 Jaia also supports various educational offerings including conference education, online learning, and shared learning events.